• Skip to primary navigation

 3. Sending 30 pitches in 30 days gives you consistency

-Remember how not to give up is a numbers game?
-Remember we need consistency?
+Freelancing is a numbers game, and in order to hit those numbers, you need to be consistent.
 Sending a query a day is a fantastic way to take deliberate action to build that habit and that consistency.

 Do it every day consistently for a year and I can promise you, you’ll have shaved years off your learning curve just like that.
 As a bonus, it gives you confidence.
 You stop fearing the process and just get down and do it.